DonggeJia/LDPMLab/README.md

 ## References

 Jia, D., Brigham, J. C., & Fascetti, A. (2024).
-An efficient static solver for the lattice discrete particle model.
-Computer-Aided Civil and Infrastructure Engineering, accepted.
+An efficient static solver for the lattice discrete particle model. *Computer-Aided Civil and Infrastructure Engineering*, accepted.

-Fascetti, A., Bolander, J. E., & Nisticó, N. (2018).
-Lattice discrete particle modeling of concrete under compressive loading: Multiscale experimental approach for parameter determination.
-Journal of Engineering Mechanics, 144(8), 04018058.